pdfliberation/knowledge/Resources.md

 - [Node PDF Extract](https://github.com/nisaacson/pdf-extract) - Javascript library that reads PDFs with embedded text as well as scanned PDFs.
 Built on both Poppler and Tesseract.

+- [Ocrad](http://www.gnu.org/software/ocrad/) - "GNU Ocrad is an OCR (Optical Character Recognition) program based on a feature extraction method.
+It reads images in pbm (bitmap), pgm (greyscale) or ppm (color) formats and produces text in byte (8-bit) or UTF-8 formats."

+- [GOCR](http://jocr.sourceforge.net/) - "GOCR is an OCR (Optical Character Recognition) program, developed under the GNU Public License.
+It converts scanned images of text back to text files."

 ## Low-cost commercial PDF technologies:

 - [Adobe Acrobat XI Pro](http://www.adobe.com/products/acrobat/) - The original general purpose GUI-based PDF tool that can convert to PDFs to Excel, Word, Powerpoint and HTML.